aewindle110/DroneWQ/md_files/APP_MAINTAINENCE_DOCUMENTATION.md

 ## PyPi Release Process
 ### Github Trusted Publishing
-The PyPi package is already linked to the Github respository, so updating the package should be fairly straightforwards.
+The PyPi package is already linked to the Github repository, so updating the package should be fairly straightforwards.

 **Step 1**
 Update the version in all files, like pyproject.toml, setup.py, or __init__.py